 Beyond Detox – Recovery Takes Time

-While detox is often looked upon as one of the most difficult aspects of the recovery process, addicts aren’t in the clear once they make it through the detox process.
-The real work of recovery takes place post-detox in the therapeutic portion of treatment.
-In therapy, both individual and group, recovering addicts uncover the root causes behind their substance abuse, helping them to address these issues so they don’t cause them to return to substance abuse at a later date.
+While detox is often looked upon as one of the most difficult aspects of the recovery process, addicts aren’t in the clear once they make it through withdrawal.5The real work of recovery takes place post-detox in the therapeutic portion of treatment.
+In therapy, both individual and group, recovering addicts uncover the root causes behind their substance abuse, helping them to address these issues so they don’t cause them to return to substance abuse at a later date.3

-What Types of Drug Abuse Rehab Programs Exist?
+What Types of Programs Exist?

 There are two different types of residential drug abuse rehabilitation programs: hospitalized and non-hospitalized.
 In the last few years, residential treatment facilities have undergone changes and started to provide an environment that is less hospital-like for patients.
-Treatments in residential facilities may depend upon the particular program and facility.
+Treatments in residential facilities may depend upon the particular program and facility.5

-Who Needs Drug Abuse Treatment?
+Who Needs Treatment?

-One of the first questions that should be asked when determining whether you or someone close to you needs drug abuse rehab treatment is whether the issue of drug abuse is out of control.
+One of the first questions that should be asked when determining whether you or someone close to you needs rehab is whether the issue of drug abuse is out of control.
 Individuals who are not able to control their use of prescription medications and/or illicit substances may require professional treatment.

-- Withdrawal from family and/or friends
+- Withdrawal from family and/or friends.

-- Mood swings
+- Mood swings.

-- Sudden changes in behavior
+- Sudden changes in behavior.

-- Changes in sleeping patterns such as being up at night and sleeping during the day
+- Changes in sleeping patterns such as being up at night and sleeping during the day.

-- Lack of interest in favorite activities
+- Lack of interest in favorite activities.